Generic selectors

 Ingredients

-• 2 cups potatoes, brown or russet chopped
+• 2 cups potatoes, brown or russet chopped (approximately 1 medium potato per cup)

-• 1 fennel bulb 1 fennel bulb
+• 1 fennel bulb chopped (substitute two additional potatoes per fennel bulb)

 • 8 cups chicken broth